Q. Is One Year Writing in the Margins a program?

 Q. WHat do you mean by an "at-risk community"?

 A. Communities made up of people who have been marginalized in any number of ways.
-Speaking broadly, examples of such communities include women and men in prisons, jails, juvenile detention centers, family support centers, homeless shelters; people groups such as immigrants, at-risk youth in the public school system, those in addiction recovery, and the elderly.
+Speaking broadly, examples of such communities include women and men in prisons, jails, juvenile detention centers, family support centers, homeless shelters; people groups such as immigrants, youth in the public school system, those in addiction recovery, and the elderly.

 Q. WHo owns the initiative?